DanielKneipp/aws-self-infra-app/README.md

 Following security best practices, we will use a AWS role assumed by the workflow to interact with the cloud resources.
 This will avoid the usage of static credentials that could be leaked and have the time-consuming manual task of having to be rotated regularly.

-To give permissions to the workflow without the use of any kind of static credentials, we will set-up on aws an identity provider that will allow the workflows of this repo (`main` branch specifically) to assume a role on AWS.
+To give permissions to the workflow without the use of any kind of static credentials, we will set-up on AWS an identity provider that will allow the workflows of this repo (`main` branch specifically) to assume a role on AWS.
 This restriction is defined as a role condition with the verification of the attribute value of `token.actions.githubusercontent.com:sub` (`terraform/iam-gh.tf` file).
 Pattern can be used to give a more broad permission to all branches or to all repos of the owner.
 You can go to the [Github docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to know more about the OIDC configurations (and [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_oidc.html) is also the AWS documentation about the subject)

 With the role defined, it's only a matter of defining a policy that will allow the workflow to do its job and associate it with the role.
 In this example, we're giving very broad permissions (basically Cloudformation and App Runner administrator permissions) to keep the policy small and simple.